PlatformStories/chip-from-vrt/README.md

 <img src='images/chip-s3-strips.png' width=500>

-1. Within an iPython terminal create a GBDX interface:
+1. In a Python terminal create a GBDX interface:

     ```python
     from gbdxtools import Interface